farkon00/cont/CONTRIBUTING.md

 # How to contribute
-If you want to sugest a feature or report a bug use github issues.
+If you want to suggest a feature or report a bug use github issues.
 Please describe your problem as detailed as you can.

 If you want to make changes to code(fix a bug/add new feature):
 1. Create fork of this repo